 That is completely up to you but used coffee grounds work well in my Peppermint Coffee Scrub.
 Plus, using coffee grounds that have already been brewed for coffee is more environmentally friendly.

 What type of coffee should I use?

 Go with a high ground coffee that's been freshly roasted.
 High grown coffees like those from Ethiopia and Costa Rica cultivate more slowly, delivering more nutrients and chlorogenic acids to the beans.

 Can I Make Peppermint Mocha Coffee Scrub From This Recipe?

 Yes, the basic Peppermint Coffee Scrub can easily be made into a Peppermint Mocha Coffee Scrub.
 Cocoa powder is also high in antioxidants and may help boost the elasticity of your skin thus preventing the signs of aging.

-To make the Peppermint Mocha Coffee Scrub variation, use the following recipe and add 1 Tbsp cocoa powder with the other ingredients.
+To make the Peppermint Mocha Coffee Scrub variation, use the following recipe and add 1 tablespoon cocoa powder with the other ingredients.

 Can I Use Peppermint Coffee Scrub on My Face?

 Coffee may be very beneficial for people experiencing puffy, inflamed eyes.